We are now accepting applications for Spring 2022.

-Internships are available in the fall (August-December), spring (January-May), and summer (May-August) – interns must agree to complete the entire semester with us (a week off for fall/spring break or a summer vacation is acceptable).
-Interns are required to attend our quarterly Volunteer Training, complete the online ACASA modules and mandated reporter certifications, consent to a background check, and sign various paperwork with the Center in order to work with our clients.
+Internships are available in the fall (August-December), spring (January-May), and summer (May-August) – interns must agree to complete the entire semester with us (a week off for fall/spring break or summer vacation is acceptable).
+Interns are required to attend our quarterly Volunteer Training (held on a weekend), complete the online ACASA modules and mandated reporter certifications, consent to a background check, and sign various paperwork with the Center in order to work with our clients.
 Developing an individualized work plan and turning in weekly timesheets are also a requirement.
 Since we are a non-profit, all internships are unpaid.

-For more information about either program, please contact our Victim Services Coordinator at Karen@nwasexualassault.org.
+For more information about either program, please contact our Client Services Director at firstname.lastname@example.org.
 You can also view our checklist below, which summarizes the application and qualification process to become a Center Intern.

 If you are ready to apply, all you need to do is complete the form below: